pyth-network/pyth-js/pyth-terra-js/README.md

   "6de025a4cf28124f8ea6cb8085f860096dbc36d9c40002e221fc449337e065b2", // LUNA/USD price id in testnet
 ];

-// `getPythLatestPriceFeeds` returns a `PriceFeed` for each price id.
+// `getLatestPriceFeeds` returns a `PriceFeed` for each price id.
 It contains all information about a price and has
-// utility functions to get the current and exponentially-weighted moving average price, and other functionality. const priceFeeds = connection.getPythLatestPriceFeeds(priceIds);
+// utility functions to get the current and exponentially-weighted moving average price, and other functionality. const priceFeeds = connection.getLatestPriceFeeds(priceIds);
 console.log(priceFeeds[0].getCurrentPrice()); // Price { conf: '1234', expo: -8, price: '12345678' }
 console.log(priceFeeds[1].getEmaPrice()); // Exponentially-weighted moving average price

 // In order to use Pyth prices in your protocol you need to submit the latest price to the Terra network alongside your
-// own transactions. `getPythPriceUpdateMessages` creates messages that can update the prices. const pythContractAddr = CONTRACT_ADDR["testnet"];
+// own transactions. `getPriceUpdateMessages` creates messages that can update the prices. const pythContractAddr = CONTRACT_ADDR["testnet"];
-const msgs = await connection.getPythPriceUpdateMessages(
+const msgs = await connection.getPriceUpdateMessages(
   priceIds,
   pythContractAddr,
   wallet.key.accAddress